jundalisay/superblist/content/en/bio/solutions/covid-star.md

 ![The Covid Line and Flu Line](/graphics/covidline.jpg)

 Southern China, on the other hand, is traversed by both the Covid line and the flu line.
 This explains why 12th centry historian Chau Ju Kua called Southern China a region of pestilence.
 This caused Chinese medicine to specialize in flu cases which has helped China to currently have lower cases than the West.

 China was able to take a negative phenomenon and make it positive, in line with Taoist thinking.

-This star-based analysis, or out-of-the-box reasoning, is derived from [Johannes Kepler](/research/kepler) who taught people to view phenomena from the perspective of stars and not people.
+This star-based analysis is a kind of out-of-the-box reasoning which we derived from [Johannes Kepler](/research/kepler) who taught people to view phenomena from the perspective of stars and not humans.

 From here, we can suggest the following policies: